intel/sawr/sawr/INSTALL.md

 Save.
 This changes the default frame rate to 30Hz which is necessary for the stability of the sample programs on the Joule when using an R200.
-Conversely, if you want to use a ZR300 with an UP Board, the drivers included in the provided kernel do not work at the time this was written.
+However, if you want to use a ZR300 with an UP Board, the drivers included in the provided kernel do not work at the time this was written.
 You will have to patch a standard distribution with a more up-to-date kernel
 (which would also mean you can't use GPIOs, etc on the UP).